|

 contemporary artists and artisans.

-Public Art is a concept we embrace
+Public Art was a concept we embraced

 and its ability to be shared